InValid202/rr_robot/README.md

 5. MG90S  servo 5v      1

 Step to install:
-1. go into SRC file of your ROS workspace with this command:
+1. go into src file of your ROS workspace with this command:

             cd {your catkin workspace}/src